magsilva/ckjm/README.md

 Diomidis Spinellis.
 [Tool writing: A forgotten art?](http://www.spinellis.gr/pubs/jrnl/2005-IEEESW-TotT/html/v22n4.html) _IEEE Software_, 22(4):9–11, July/August 2005. [doi:10.1109/MS.2005.111](http://dx.doi.org/10.1109/MS.2005.111).

 Visit the project's [home page](http://www.spinellis.gr/sw/ckjm/) for more information.

+The software can be build using Ant or Maven.

+Complete documentation, in HTML format, is in the doc directory.
+To print the documentation as a single document, open the file indexw.html, to browse it, open the file index.html.